-There’s very limited information regarding fleet conditions before Hours of Service regulations were introduced in the 1930s.
-However, we can look to other industries and examine their resulting tragedies.
-Consider the fires and prolific child labor within the garment industry that occured before regulations were introduced.
+There’s very limited information regarding fleet conditions before Hours of Service (HoS) regulations were introduced in the 1930s.
+However, we can look into the early years of other industries and examine the tragedies that resulted from so little regulation.
+Consider the deadly fires and prolific child labor abuses within the garment industry that occurred before federal regulations were introduced.

-High demand, the rush to fulfill orders, and the constant expectation for drivers to work overtime make it essential to mitigate risk via regulations.
+The high demand, the rush to fulfill orders, and the constant expectation for drivers to work overtime can often make it essential to mitigate risk via regulations — and adhering to them.

-While we don’t have the data to show exactly what served as the catalyst for HOS regulations, drivers today enjoy stability as a result.
-With that in mind, let’s take a look at how HoS regulations have changed and how your fleet company can avoid HoS fines.
+While we don’t have the data to show exactly what served as the catalyst for HoS regulations, drivers today enjoy at least some modicum of stability as a result.
+With that in mind, let’s take a look at how HoS regulations have changed and how your fleet company can avoid HoS fines — and keep drivers, fleet vehicles, and assets safer as a result.

 The earliest regulations requiring rest for truck drivers were implemented in 1935 by the Interstate Commerce Commission (ICC).
-Under these regulations drivers were allowed to work for 12 hours at a time, within a 15-hour period.
-They also required 9 hours of rest and 3 cumulative hours for breaks.
-In addition, they added a cap of 60 hours available to drive within a workweek of seven days.
+Under these regulations, drivers were allowed to work for 12 hours at a time, within a 15-hour period.
+They also required nine hours of rest and three cumulative hours for breaks.
+In addition, regulators added a cap of 60 hours available to drive within a workweek of seven days.
 If these standards sound familiar, it’s because there’s been little change since they were first introduced.

-At that time, rules shifted to allow a drive of 10 hours within a 15-hour period.
-But while the ICC lowered the drive time permissible, they also shortened the break period from 9 hours to 8.
+In 1962, rules shifted to allow 10 hours of commercial driving operation within a 15-hour period.
+But while the ICC lowered the drive time permissible, they also shortened the break period from nine hours to eight.
 The alterations allowed drivers to complete a trip in fewer days, but it also meant they were more likely to max out their 60 hours per week.
 To complicate matters further, lawmakers added a sleeper-berth provision.
 It allowed drivers to split on-duty time with sleeper time.
-Again, this allowed them to complete a trip faster, but it meant they had little rest time.
+Again, this allowed operators to complete a trip faster, but it meant they had less time to rest.

-The rules were slightly changed in 1992, and then again with the new ELD mandate in 2012.
-These new regulations weren’t strictly enforced until April of 2018, when they took full effect.
+The rules were slightly changed again in 1992 and once more with the new ELD mandate in 2012.
+These new regulations weren’t strictly enforced until April of 2018 when they took full effect.
 These new regulations were part of the 2012 initiative, MAP-21, to alter highway safety and tolls.
 The Federal Motor Carrier Safety Administration (FMCSA), as part of this bill, created the ELD mandate, which altered HoS rules to allow drivers to work 11 hours within a 14-hour period.
-They must have a break every 8hours, and there must be a 10-hour break between shifts.
-This still allows room for drivers to finish a trip faster, but it allows a little more rest time.
-Also, to ensure compliance, all fleet vehicles must have an authorized ELD device.

 Penalties for Violating Hours of Service Rules